omersen00/python-challenge/README.md

 # python-challenge
-Homework for the python module of DataViz homework
+Homework for the python module of DataViz bootcamp